How to Heat a Greenhouse: Options, Costs, and What Really Works

 • Earlier spring starts and later autumn harvests

-For many UK gardeners growing hardy vegetables, salads, or overwintering plants, this passive protection is enough — especially when paired with the right greenhouse design and placement, which we explore more broadly in the Greenhouses and Polytunnels Resource Hub.
+For many UK gardeners growing hardy vegetables, salads, or overwintering plants, this passive protection is enough — especially when paired with the right greenhouse design and placement.

 Heating becomes relevant when: